 In Hindu culture, a guru holds a very significant place in the life of a student.
 This is so as it is via the shared wisdom of a guru that a disciple or a student becomes ready to face the world.

-The word Guru is a combination of two specific words gu and ru.
-Gu meaning darkness or ignorance and ru means the remover of darkness.
-Thus, guru is someone who removes darkness from the life of their students and disciples.
+The word Guru is a combination of two specific words Gu and Ru.
+Gu meaning darkness or ignorance and Ru means the remover of darkness.
+Thus, the guru is someone who removes darkness from the life of their students and disciples.

 To celebrate the teachings of a guru, the festival of Guru Purnima is celebrated by the Hindus, Jains, and Buddhists all across India along with Bhutan, and Nepal as well.

 As the name suggests, this festival is traditionally celebrated on a full moon day.
 In many places, Guru Purnima is also known as the Vyasa Purnima as it marks the birthday of the great rishi Ved Vyasa.